Table of Contents

 24. What do you mean by String Interpolation?

-25. When we face the Error of “Cannot Assign to Read Only Property” in the Lightning Web Components?
+25. When do we face the Error of “Cannot Assign to Read Only Property” in the Lightning Web Components?

 This error occurs when you attempt to assign a value to a read-only property.
 In LWC, it can occur if you attempt to directly change a public property passed down from a parent component or if you attempt to edit the properties of an immutable object.